CryptoVampire: Automated Reasoning for the Complete Symbolic Attacker Cryptographic Model: Experiments

 We show the effectiveness of our preprocessing by gradually increasing its impact in \autoref{fig:all-experiments}.
-We start with only preprocessing the macros $\mmacro{input}{T}$ (see \autoref{sec:preprocess-inputs}).
-We continue with the full instance preprocessing (see \autoref{sec:preprocess-axioms-instances}), which, combined with our saturation modifications (see \autoref{sec:modifying-vampire}), enables us to verify all considered protocols.
-However, in this mode \tool often needs guidance to split double implications into two queries (indicated via \cmark${}^*$ in \autoref{fig:all-experiments}), or use further lemmas to prove (\cmark${}^\ddagger$ in \autoref{fig:all-experiments}).
+We start with only preprocessing the definition of the subterm relations (see \autoref{sec:subterm}).
+We continue with the instance preprocessing (see \autoref{sec:preprocess-axioms-instances}), which, combined with our saturation modifications (see \autoref{sec:modifying-vampire}), enables us to verify all considered protocols.
+However, in this mode, \tool often needs guidance to split double implications into two queries (indicated via \cmark${}^*$ in \autoref{fig:all-experiments}), or use further lemmas to prove (\cmark${}^\ddagger$ in \autoref{fig:all-experiments}).